elegant-scipy/elegant-scipy/markdown/ch8.markdown

 >
 > — Jack Burton, *Big Trouble in Little China*

-Streaming is not a SciPy feature per se, but rather an approach which allows us to efficiently process large datasets, like those often seen in science.
+Streaming is not a SciPy feature per se, but rather an approach that allows us to efficiently process large datasets, like those often seen in science.
 The Python language contains some useful primitives for streaming data processing, and these can be combined with Matt Rocklin's